Vietnam.vn - Nền tảng quảng bá Việt Nam

-National Assembly Delegate: Not everyone who teaches extra classes is bad, avoid the situation of "if you can't manage it, ban it"
+National Assembly Delegate: Not everyone who teaches extra classes is bad, avoid the practice of 'if you can't manage it, ban it'

 VTC NewsVTC News20/11/2024

 According to Mr. Khanh, this content still has many controversial opinions from National Assembly delegates and people of all walks of life.
-In which, people are divided into two main viewpoints, one supports allowing extra tutoring, considering this a conditional business.
-The other direction, on the contrary, believes that extra tutoring should be banned.
+In which, people are divided into two main viewpoints, one supports allowing extra teaching, considering this a conditional business.
+The other direction, on the contrary, believes that extra teaching and learning should be banned.

 Delegate Do Huy Khanh.